-Originally made from the Lapis Lazuli mineral (which if you prefer we sell two versions of, here and here), Vermeer loved it and so have the majority of painters through history!
-However in the 1820's, through the use of chemistry it became possible to produce reliable and consistent synthetic pigments and dyes this was one of the first on the list, the ultramarine.
+Ultramarine originally described paint made from the Lapis Lazuli mineral.
+However in the 1820's, through the use of chemistry it became possible to produce reliable and consistent synthetic pigments and dyes this was one of the first on the list, ultramarine.

 Average Drying.
 Transparent.
 Excellent Lightfastness.
 Average Oil Content.